What are my rights?

 The agreement can be registered with the Nidus Personal Planning Registry.
 This is a registry for storing representation agreements and other documents.

 Registering the document will act as a safeguard.
-The adult can permit trusted institutions and individuals to access their registered documents.
+You can permit trusted institutions and individuals to access your registered documents.
 For example, quick access to documents may be needed in emergency situations.

 Common questions

 Yes.
 You can choose to prepare a standard representation agreement even if you’re capable of making your own decisions independently.
 While there are other planning options available to you, you might still feel that a standard representation agreement is a good fit.
-Learn more about your options on our page that explains the two types of representation agreements.
+Learn more about the differences between the two types of representation agreements.

 Mental capability shouldn’t be based solely on a diagnosis.
-You doctor’s medical opinion may be that you are mentally incapable.
+Your doctor’s medical opinion may be that you are mentally incapable.
 But the legal standard, in this context, is more flexible.
 Even if you can’t make decisions independently or manage your own affairs, under the law you may still make a standard representation agreement.
+For more, see the discussion above of who can make a standard representation agreement, under what you should know.

 If it’s truly impossible for someone to express or indicate a choice or preference, in any way, that person would not be able to make a standard representation agreement.
 For example, someone in a coma would not be sufficiently aware of the world around them.